What Is Cookie Consent in Canada?

 - Provide an easy way to opt-out

 What this means for cookies: Marketing and advertising cookies fall under CASL's "software" definition.
+Read the official CASL guidance.

 Quebec has its own privacy law, Bill 64 (Law 25), which is even stricter than PIPEDA: